Master167/Hashing-and-Probing-Assignment/README.md

 Use Java.

-For this program you are going to read three files of strings (using only lowercase alpha chars, each with no blanks, and each separated by a new line--all three files will be on the command line--build/run args).
-The data will be such as:
+For this program you are going to read three files of strings (using only lowercase alpha chars, each with no blanks, and each separated by a new line--all three files will be on the command line--use build/run args in jGrasp).
+The data will be such as (spaces as newlines):

 zyxabc
 ace